FagnerMartinsBrack/overview/Introduction.md

 Below is an overview of my personality traits according to the Big 5:

 ![BIG5-graphic](https://user-images.githubusercontent.com/835857/165518296-9d30ec06-9583-423d-8ae8-8ae55e856ac6.png)

+**Interpretation**

+Expect me to challenge you technically, both in ways of working and in coding, though not in a confronting way and with an open-mind.
+Be sure my work will be disciplined and deliberate, focusing on outcomes over output.
+I will bring perspectives you may not have thought of, and they will make sense.

 ## What I expect from the company and my peers